 My first helicopter experience, I was pretty excited, and I can confirm, it won’t be my last.

 A short 15-minute flight from St. Johns Antigua to Montserrat, which boasts views of pristine blue waters, and lush mountainous islands, will leave you in complete awe and amazement from the beginning of your excursion.

 Upon arrival to the island of Montserrat, you will immediately fly right beside the 3000-foot-high active Soufriere Hills volcano.
 You can feel its majestic power, and see smoke, ash and steam being emitted from it.
 There is usually always a cloud cover over the very top.

 From there you get taken straight into the destruction zone.

-Its amazing to see the landscape difference from where the pyroclastic flow from the eruption touched in comparison the the lush landscape that wasn’t touched.
+It’s amazing to see the landscape difference from where the pyroclastic flow from the eruption touched in comparison the lush landscape that was untouched.
 There is a clear line down the middle.

-After the tour of Plymouth, you are taken one last time past the volcano, for a last look at one of natures biggest wonders.
+After the tour of Plymouth, they take you one last time past the volcano, for the last look at one of natures biggest wonders.

-There is no denying that the scenic 50 minute helicopter flight over the island of Monserrat and the Soufriere Hills volcano is absolutely awe-inspiring, and will be a travel experience that will not be forgotten.
+There is no denying that the scenic 50-minute helicopter flight over the island of Montserrat and the Soufriere Hills volcano is absolutely awe-inspiring, heart-wrenching, and will be a travel experience that will not be forgotten.